 Capturing just a single active window is likely to be the most common type of screenshot you take.
 After all, if you want to share a screengrab with a work colleague you likely don’t need them to see your toolbar and computer’s clock.

-How to screenshot on Windows 10: Portion of the screen
+How to screenshot on Windows: Portion of the screen

 If you want to just screenshot a portion of your screen, this is how you do it:

-- Press Windows+Shift+S. The Windows key is typically found on the bottom row of a keyboard and is labeled with the Windows logo.
+1. Press Windows+Shift+S. The Windows key is typically found on the bottom row of a keyboard and is labelled with the Windows logo.

-- Drag box over the area you wish to screenshot.
-After pressing the three keys simultaneously, the screen will dim and you’ll be able to drag a box over the specific area of the screen you wish to capture.
+2. Drag box over the area you wish to screenshot.
+After pressing the three keys above simultaneously, the screen will dim and you’ll be able to drag a box over the specific area of the screen you wish to capture.

-How to screenshot on Windows 10: Autosave screenshot to Pictures folder
+How to screenshot on Windows: Autosave screenshot to Pictures folder

 If you’re taking a screenshot that you’ll need later, you might not be ready to paste it the minute you’ve taken the capture.
 In that case, you’ll want it saved into a folder on your PC.